 If your child has recently lost a baby (primary) tooth due to trauma, injury, or any other unexpected reason, they may need an orthodontic appliance known as a space maintainer.
+It is ideal for children to have treatment sooner rather than later in-order for their adult teeth will have room to emerge.
 A space maintainer can potentially save space for your child’s permanent teeth to erupt and prevent the need for extraction of permanent teeth in the future.

 The problem with premature tooth loss

 Unexpected tooth loss is an unfortunate part of life for many children.
 Some children experience trauma or injury due to an accident, while others develop early childhood cavities that require a tooth extraction.
 Regardless of why, it is important to take action immediately following premature tooth loss.

 When a primary tooth is lost prematurely, it can create some secondary complications later down the line.
 In many cases, the remaining baby teeth will shift out of the proper alignment into the open space created by premature tooth loss.
 This can lead to eruption issues with their permanent teeth and could result in permanent teeth being impacted.

 When to consider a space maintainer

 We typically recommend a space maintainer when a primary tooth has been lost early or extracted due to tooth decay.
 If a baby tooth is lost close to the eruption of your child’s permanent tooth, a space maintainer may not be necessary.
 If the baby tooth is lost long before its replacement permanent tooth is set to come in, then a space maintainer may be the ideal solution.